Therapy and Mental Health Service Fees

 Employee Assistance Programmes (EAP) are other commonly used health schemes to help employees overcome personal problems that affect their ability to work.
-Although different employers may participate in EAP schemes, it may feel difficult if what you are bringing to therapy directly addresses work-related issues or bullying and harassment in the workplace.
-Some people may find it difficult to be truly honest and authentic in their sharing because it does not feel “private” enough.
+Although different employers may participate in EAP schemes, they may sometimes feel limiting depending on what issues you are wanting to address.

 Real change is hard and takes time.
 Usually, private health insurance companies and EAP schemes limit treatment to a set number of sessions (for example, between 6-12 sessions).
 If you need extra sessions, these will need to be “approved”.
 For some people, it takes more than the given amount of time to build trust and share more sensitive issues.
 It is important to remember that insurance companies cannot cover issues retrospectively.
 That means if you had an issue that existed in the past, it may not be possible to get coverage for the treatment.